PaPa31/hm/blog/2021-11-06/fix-bug-in-any-vscode-extension.md

 :::

-Open the folder where you cloned the `vscode-sftp` extension and, on Windows (make sure you install the [nvs](https://papa31.github.io/hm/blog/2021/09/19/nvs-one-node-version-per-terminal-in-windows) - equivalent to [nvm](../../node/nvm-per-project-folder)), run:
+Open the folder where you cloned the `vscode-sftp` extension and, on Windows (make sure you install the <a href='/blog/2021/09/19/nvs-one-node-version-per-terminal-in-windows'>nvs</a> - equivalent to <a href='/docs/node/nvm-per-project-folder' class='external'>nvm</a>), run:

 ```sh
 nvs